What Is a Password Manager? (And Do I Need One?)

 • Keeper

-In most cases, these password hacks weren’t severe enough to result in any significant damages.
+In most cases, these minor security fractures weren’t severe and didn't affect customers.
 This is because premium password managers typically require multiple verification measures to access an account.
+However, LastPass experienced multiple breaches in 2022, resulting in hackers gaining access to password vaults, encryption keys, and unencrypted customer data.

 +